 4. Presidents Park in Williamsburg, Virginia

-The ten-acre Presidents Park in Williamsburg, Virginia was once a treasure trove of silly giant president heads, with 42 18 to 20-foot, 18,000 pound busts of every United States president from George Washington to George W. Bush.
+The ten-acre Presidents Park in Williamsburg was once a cool Virginia roadside attraction and a treasure trove of silly giant president heads, with 42 18 to 20-foot, 18,000 pound busts of every United States president from George Washington to George W. Bush.
 In 2010, the park closed and all the big heads were transported to artist Howard Hankins’s private property.
 The property is closed to the public, but can be visited on a photo tour held sporadically throughout the year.

 1430100040, Williamsburg, VA 23188 (View on Map)